 Though Imperfect Produce is a venture-backed startup based in San Francisco, we are also a mission-driven organization that is attempting to do a pretty rare thing in Silicon Valley: do well by doing good in the world.
-Three years and seven cities after we started as a local, scrappy startup in Emeryville, California, we have expanded nationally and changed a lot, which comes with plenty of growing pains and opportunities to answer thoughtful but challenging questions.
+Three years and seven cities after we started as a local, scrappy startup trying to eliminate food waste, we have expanded nationally and changed a lot.
+This comes with plenty of growing pains and opportunities to answer thoughtful but challenging questions.

 So on the occasion of our third birthday, we thought it was appropriate to hit the proverbial “pause button” and take stock.
 We’ve been looking back on the impact we’ve made since our founding, re-evaluating our goals for the future, and doubling down on our mission:

 To eliminate food waste in the world and build a better food system for everyone.

 But why food waste?

 Our society is throwing away 165 billion dollars in food every year, while one in six Americans goes hungry.

 At the root of the problem of food waste is not supply, but distribution.
 According to NRDC’s 2017 report on food waste (page 14), 20 billion pounds of fresh produce go to waste on farms each year.
 How much produce do food banks recover from farms?
 While there is no official number, we can get pretty close and it looks like it’s around 1-2% of this 20 billion pounds.